 - You have other health conditions such as immune problems, heart disease, high cholesterol, diabetes, or cancer which increase your need for additional antioxidants.

 - You exercise vigorously or are under stress, both of which increase your need for antioxidants.

 It’s not always possible to get enough antioxidants from your diet alone.

 There are two major benefits a good antioxidant supplement can provide that your diet never will:

-- It will contain antioxidants from the best antioxidant sources, most of which are foods you do not normally eat.
+- It will contain antioxidants from the best antioxidant sources, which often are foods you probably don’t eat every day.

 - It will contain highly concentrated extracts to give you more antioxidants than you could possibly get from your diet.

 Wellness Resources Brain Protector is our top pick antioxidant supplement.

 Unlike most antioxidant supplements, this one is specifically designed to counter free radical damage in your brain.
 It contains concentrated extracts from a wide variety of berries including blueberries, blackberries, strawberries, and cranberries, along with grape and pomegranate extracts.

 I plan to fight aging — of both my body and my brain — every way I can.
 How about you?